group-butler/GroupButler/README.md

 ##Short general FAQs

 *Q*: Why Lua?

 *A*: I like Lua.
 It's an easy, poweful and fun language, and most important, one of the few languages I know.
 So why something else? :)

 *Q*: Why Otouto?

 *A*: In my opinion, Otouto has a really good plugins structure, and considering the amount if commands I've planned for Group Butler, I thought that its structure is perfect and fits my needs better than everything else.
-Using it means save a lot of time trying to do it by myself.
+Using it means save a lot of time doing it by myself.
-Bindings are ok and easy to understand for everyone, I like how the bot run, but I've edited some lines aswell.
-For example, I don't like how triggers match the text, so I've switched to something more familiar.
-And other secondary modifications here and there, take a look to the commits for further informations.
+Bindings were already done too, so I taked its long-polling loop and bindings, and I messed all up.

 * * *

 ##Contributors
 Everybody is free to contribute to otouto and to Group Butler.

-The creator and maintainer of otouto is [topkecleon](http://github.com/topkecleon).
-He can be contacted via [Telegram](http://telegram.me/topkecleon), [Twitter](http://twitter.com/topkecleon), or [email](mailto:topkecleon@outlook.com).

-The kanger who created Group Butler is [RememberTheAir](http://github.com/RememberTheAir).
-You can contact him via [Telegram](http://telegram.me/Rlotar).

 The official [Group Butler](http://github.com/groupbutler_bot).
 Yes, if you are wondering, is off.

+##Credits
+Topkecleon, for the original bot.lua and bindings.lua

+Iman Daneshi and tiago Danin, because I like to take a look to Jack sometimes :^).
+Same for Yago Pérez and his telegram-bot

+Lucas Montuano, for helping me a lot in the debugging of the bot

+All the people who reported bugs and suggested new stuffs

+Le Laide

+##Final

+I hate when I break a plugin main function witha return.
+I have to change all, one day or another